 The University of Delaware has been consistently viewed among the top public universities in the United States.

-The following are the university’s current ranking on the US News and World Report (2011):
+The following are the university’s current ranking on the US News and World Report (2017 edition):